heig-vd-dai-course/heig-vd-dai-course/02.02-practical-work-1-(1-of-3)/01-course-material/PRESENTATION.md

 - Add your team members to your repository as collaborators
 - This allows them to push directly to the repository
+- **If your project is private, do not forget to add the teaching staff!**

 ![bg right w:60%](https://upload.wikimedia.org/wikipedia/commons/9/91/Octicons-mark-github.svg)